vveliev/fluentbit-formula/docs/map.jinja.rst

 Quick start: configure per role and per DNS domain name values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will see a quick setup to configure the ``fluent-bit`` formula for different DNS domain names and several roles.
+We will see a quick setup to configure the ``fluentbit`` formula for different DNS domain names and several roles.

 For this example, I'll define 2 kinds of `fileserver`_ sources: